Skip to content

 the sentence sentiment classification task

-(problem 3 & problem 4)
+(problem 2 & problem 3)

 Implement automatic differentiation.
 We have provided the derivative operations for internal Python operators in minitorch.Function.backward call.
 Your task is to write the two core functions needed for automatic differentiation: topological_sort and backpropagate.
 This will allow us to traverse the computation graph and compute the gradients along the way.

 Complete the following functions in minitorch/autodiff.py.
-The places where you need
+The places where you need to fill in your code are highlighted with BEGIN ASSIGN1_1 and END ASSIGN1_1

-Note: Be sure to checkout the functions in class Variable(Protocol)
+Note: Be sure to checkout the functions in class Variable(Protocol)!

 1. Implement topological sort